Turkey deports Dutch journalist, alleges link to al Qaeda offshoot

-AMSTERDAM (Reuters) - Turkey on Thursday deported a 31-year-old journalist working for a leading Dutch financial daily newspaper, accusing her of links to the militant Nusra Front, an al Qaeda offshoot involved in neighboring Syria’s war.
+AMSTERDAM/ISTANBUL (Reuters) - Turkey deported a 31-year-old journalist on Thursday who works for Dutch newspapers, accusing her of links to the militant Nusra Front, an al Qaeda offshoot involved in neighboring Syria’s war.

-The Financieele Dagblad (FD) newspaper defended Ans Boersma, calling her expulsion a “flagrant violation of press freedom”.
+Dutch prosecution spokeswoman Jeichien de Graaff confirmed that Ans Boersma, who was put on a plane back to the Netherlands, was a suspect in an ongoing investigation into militant activity.

-Turkey’s presidential palace said Boersma - who was educated in Christian schools and interned at a Christian charity - was deported for security reasons, not her journalism work.
+“She is not personally believed to have been involved in a terrorist crime,” but is a person of interest in a wider investigation into several suspects, de Graaff said.
+She is wanted for questioning about her alleged marginal involvement, but has not been taken into custody.

 Turkish officials said Boersma had “suspected terrorism links” and later referred to the Nusra Front, which now falls under the Tahrir al-Sham umbrella, the most powerful jihadist alliance in Syria’s Idlib province bordering Turkey.